 Production Data Analysis of Unconventional Reservoirs

-This project aims at the development of analytical solutions to flow equations used in the rate transient analysis (RTA) techniques by relaxing some of the assumptions previously made, such as single-phase flow and using of simple fracture geometry.
+This project aims at the development of analytical solutions to flow equations used in the rate transient analysis (RTA) techniques by relaxing some of the assumptions previously made, such as single-phase flow and usage of simple fracture geometry.
 The emphasis will be placed on low- (tight gas) and ultra-low-permeability (shale gas) reservoirs.
 The main areas of focus are (1) multi-phase flow that includes the transition of fluid flow from single-phase (gas or oil) to two-phase (gas and condensate or oil and gas) and three-phase (inclusion of water) flow, (2) multiphase flowback RTA, and (3) more complex conceptual models that represent real scenarios.
 Accurate and large-scale numerical simulations of hydrocarbon production and analysis of well performance are computationally very expensive.
-Therefore, the development of analytical and semi-analytical models that can be used to accurately evaluate and predict the reservoir performance is of critical importance.
+Therefore, the development of analytical and semi-analytical models that can be used to accurately evaluate and predict reservoir performance is of critical importance.

-- Endeavour Research Fellowship, Department of Education, Australia, 2014
+- Endeavour Research Fellowship, Department of Education, Australia, 2014 – 2015

-- Alberta Innovates Technology Futures Fellowship, AITF, Canada, 2014
+- Alberta Innovates Technology Futures Fellowship, AITF, Canada, 2014 – 2015

 - Engineering Graduate Excellence Scholarship, University of Calgary, 2014